inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/210-vector-analysis-for-problem-solving.rst

 .. note::  Most of the layers are pretty self-explanatory, but what are KRB3, KRB2, and KRB1?
 These layers show areas of impact when Merapi erupts.
 KRB3 is the area of worst impact, KRB2 is medium, and KRB1 has little impact.
 In this scenario we want to find locations that are not within KRB3.

-The data we are working with now is similar to that from previous chapters, but now it is in a Projected Coordinate System.
+The data we are working with now is similar to that from previous modules, but now it is in a Projected Coordinate System.
 The previous data was saved in WGS84 - this meant that the coordinates of our features were stored in degrees, which aren’t very good for measuring size or distance.
 By using a projected system our coordinates are in metres, which is important for analysis, because we can easily measure distances between and around features.